Offer in Compromise

 Your Tax Relief Questions, Answered

 An Offer in Compromise (OIC) allows taxpayers to settle their federal tax liabilities for less than the full amount they owe.
 It’s intended for cases where paying the full amount would create a financial hardship.
 The IRS considers the taxpayer’s income, expenses, and asset equity when determining eligibility.
+To learn more about Offer in Compromise

 To qualify for an OIC, individuals must meet strict requirements, including being up-to-date with all filing and payment requirements and not being in an open bankruptcy proceeding.
 The IRS also evaluates the taxpayer’s ability to pay, income, expenses, and asset equity.